slatekit/kiit-site/src/hugo/slatekit-v3/content/start/generators.md

 {{% break %}}

 # Windows
 Currently, there is no installer available for Windows.
+However you have 2 options:

+## Option 1: Sample Apps
+There are several sample applications available in git at {{% sk-link-src component="apps/kotlin/slatekit-samples" filepath="samples" name="Samples" %}}.
+You can simply copy one of the samples ( app, cli, api, job, etc ) and adjust/remove code accoringly.

+## Option 2: Manual install
-You will have to perform a manual install for the time being. <br/><br/>
+You can also perform a manual install for the time being. <br/><br/>
 1. Download the latest release zip from https://github.com/slatekit/slatekit-cli/releases <br/>
-2. Unzip https://github.com/slatekit/slatekit-cli/archive/v1.34.5.zip to C:/tools/slatekit/1.34.5<br/>
+2. Unzip https://github.com/slatekit/slatekit-cli/archive/v2.2.0.zip to C:/tools/slatekit/2.2.0<br/>
-3. Create a bin directory in C:/tools/slatekit/1.34.5/bin and move slatekit and slatekit.bat files into bin  <br/>
+3. Create a bin directory in C:/tools/slatekit/2.2.0/bin and move slatekit and slatekit.bat files into bin  <br/>
-4. Add C:/tools/slatekit/1.34.5/bin/ to your system path  <br/>
+4. Add C:/tools/slatekit/2.2.0/bin/ to your system path  <br/>
 5. In terminal Run command slatekit new app -name="MyApp1" -packageName="company1.apps" (You may have to refresh your terminal) <br/>
 6. This will fail the first time but it will generate the settings  <br/>
 10. Go to your user/documents directory and open ~/.slatekit/tools/cli/conf/settings.conf file <br/>
-11. Update the generation.source to path of the templates e.g. C:/tools/slatekit/1.34.5/tempaltes <br/>
+11. Update the generation.source to path of the templates e.g. C:/tools/slatekit/2.2.0/tempaltes <br/>
 12. You should now be able to run the command again to generate projects <br/>

 {{% break %}}